Skip to Content

 CONNECT WITH US:

-A lot of patients who have allergic reactions whether it’s to foods, environmental exposures to even vaccines may have mast cell activation syndrome.
+A lot of patients who have allergic reactions, whether it’s to foods, environmental exposures, or even vaccines, may have mast cell activation syndrome.
 Now there are some sophisticated tests that we can do in the blood to check for mast cell activation but they’re not always that accurate.

 Believe it or not, one of the easiest ways to have an idea if you should be further evaluated for mast cell activation actually involves simple stroking of the skin.